DataWranglerPro/quartz/content/Other Interests/Cyber Security/RICKdiculouslyEasy.md

 This seems like a winner!
 It doesn't tell me which are VirtualBox IPs but it did retrieve the results much faster and in a clean format.

 # Using Nmap to determine the right IP
 Nmap is a network mapper that we can use to find the OS (operating system) behind an IP address.
-Let's run some of these IPs through nmap and see if we can find the VirtualBoz ones.
+Let's run some of these IPs through nmap and see if we can find the VirtualBox ones.

 ``` sh
 (base) root@kali:~# nmap -O 192.168.86.154